-The Phoenix Suns assigned rookie point guard Kendall Marshall to the NBA Development League.
+After playing limited minutes this season, the Phoenix Suns assigned rookie point guard Kendall Marshall to the Bakersfield Jam of the NBA Development League.

 Marshall, the No. 13 pick in the 2012 NBA Draft, played limited minutes this season.
 He appeared in six of the Suns' 16 games, playing 34 total minutes.
 Interestingly, the Suns decided to send Marshall to the D-League following the best game of his career.